RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 These tasks share a common trait: the input format is known, the steps are fixed, and the output is predictable.
 Vendor communication has none of these properties.

-Why Vendor Communication Is Different
+Why the AP Inbox Is Different

 Vendor Inquiries